Gum Disease

 *Stress

-If you’re worried about your risk factors, pay special attention to your dental hygiene, and consult your oral care professional.
+If you are worried about your risk factors, pay special attention to your dental hygiene, and consult your oral care professional.

 Gingivitis: Improper dental hygiene is the most frequent cause of the earliest stage of gum disease.
 Gingivitis can either have no symptoms or cause your gums to swell, turn red, or bleed when flossing or brushing.
 It’s essential to treat gingivitis before it worsens into more severe symptoms.

 Periodontitis: If not treated properly, gingivitis can advance to the next stage of gum disease.
-Periodontitis occurs when plaque reaches below the gumline and produces toxins that trigger inflammation.
+Periodontitis occurs when plaque reaches below the gum line and produces toxins that trigger inflammation.
 The gums can recede, and gaps around the teeth can deepen.
 You might notice this as gums separating from your bottom or top teeth.
-Infection may start to damage bone and loosen your teeth.
+Infection may start to damage the bone which holds your teeth in place and therefor loosens your teeth.

 Advanced Periodontitis: During this stage, previous symptoms worsen.
 Teeth loosen more, bone loss continues, your gums swell, and you may develop temperature sensitivity.